langchain-ai/langsmith-cookbook/typescript-testing-examples/README.md

 ---
 sidebar_label: TS Evaluation
-sidebar_position: 4
+sidebar_position: 5
 ---
-# JavaScrptr Testing & Evaluation Examples
+# JavaScript Testing & Evaluation Examples

 LangSmith supports logging evaluation feedback to any run.
 The following walkthroughs show how to incorporate LangSmith in your TypeScript or JavaScript testing and evaluation workflows.